adamkimsft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

     ![Select source tab with values selected for the MongoDB server.](media/dms-select-source.png "MongoDB to Azure Database for CosmosDB - Select source")

+    > **Note:** You will likely also need to open the Mongo inbound port.
+Select `fabmedical-[SUFFIX]` | Networking and add an inbound port rule.
+Select Service dropdown to be MongoDB and select Add.
+If this step is not done, the next step may hang for several minutes and fail to connect to the MongoDB port.

 6. Select **Next: Select target >>**.

 7. On the **Select target** pane, select the following values: